 |Total estimated after-tax STD benefits for 8 weeks (Capped Sick, VPDI and Wage Continuation benefits)||$10,768.80|

 Capped sick time, VPDI and STD wage continuation benefit payments will be made on your regularly scheduled payroll cycle.
 The pay cycle in which payments are made in dependent upon the date on which your claim decision is made.
 You will receive two separate checks/direct deposit from PG&E: VPDI benefits and STD Wage Continuation (supplemental) benefits.
 For example: If you are a monthly-paid employee and your claim decision is made on the 25th of the month, your benefits will be paid according to your normal pay cycle the following the month.

 You can file a claim for STD benefits; however, you cannot be paid workers’ compensation, VPDI and wage continuation benefits for the same period of time except in limited situations.
 For example, you may be paid interim STD benefits if you’ve filed a claim for workers’ compensation and these payments are denied or delayed.

 If you do receive VPDI benefits while your workers’ compensation case is pending, a lien will be filed to recover those benefits when you resolve your workers’ compensation case.
 In some cases, this could still result in an overpayment of VPDI benefits.
 If you received capped sick time or wage continuation during this time, you will be required to repay any overpayment resulting from these payments.

-If you have opted to remain covered under the State Plan, please see the types of leaves document for additional information on leaves for which you may qualify.
+If you have opted to remain covered under the State Plan or have the option and request to not use and exhaust your capped sick time, please see the types of leaves document for additional information on leaves for which you may qualify.